MARTIMM/raku-mongodb-driver/docs/content-docs/design/uri-options.md

 * [ ] `serverSelectionTryOnce`; Scan the topology only once after a server selection failure instead of repeatedly until the server selection times out.

-* [ ] `socketTimeoutMS`; This option is deprecated in favor of timeoutMS.
+* [ ] `socketTimeoutMS`; This option is _`deprecated`_ in favor of timeoutMS.
 This driver will translate it to timeoutMS.
+This driver has not yet processed this option and therefore, because of this deprecation, never will.

 * [x] `srvMaxHosts`; The maximum number of SRV results to randomly select when initially populating the seedlist or, during SRV polling, adding new hosts to the topology.